zlozier/UNIXassignment/README.md

 # UNIX Assignment

 All files formatted as specified in the assignment description are in the directory called `final_files/`.
 Original data unaltered from when it were downloaded are in the directory `original_data`.
 All other files are some kind of intermediate file I used at some point.
+I suppose I could have moved them to their own directory to clean it up a bit, but I got lazy right after I produced the final files.
+Sorry.

 ## Data Inspection